HolAnia/Cars-App/README.md

 # Cars App

-## General information:
+## General information

 This project has been created as a recruitment task to Friday Technology Company.

-This application has following functionality: reviewing and filtering available cars from database.
+This application has following functionality: reviewing and filtering cars available in database.

 Data for the app are fetched from [Cars API](https://www.dropbox.com/s/i3bjhj90ccbtf1w/friday-code-challenge.zip?dl=0&file_subpath=%2Fapiserver).

-## Technologies used:
+## Technologies used

 - React
 - styled-components